Capgemini/dcx-react-library/README.md

 # DCX Component library

+To see the full list of components built in dcx-react-library have a look on our [storybook-showcase](https://6069a6f47f4b9f002171f8e1-asppmttfxd.chromatic.com/?path=/story/dcxlibrary-introduction--page)

 ## Commands

 DCX Component Library scaffolds your new library inside `/src`, and also sets up a [Parcel-based](https://parceljs.org) playground for it inside `/example`.